Bill Byrge Highlights: Movies And TV Legacy

 Work in Children's Television

-Bill Byrge’s career, while diverse, is particularly notable for his contributions to children's television, most prominently evident in his role in “Hey Vern, It’s Ernest!” which premiered in 1988.
+Bill Byrge’s career is particularly notable for his contributions to children's television, most prominently evident in his role in “Hey Vern, It’s Ernest!” which premiered in 1988.
 In this series, Byrge portrayed the character Bobby over the course of 13 episodes, utilizing physical comedy and visual humor that was tailored to appeal to a younger audience.

 Notable Film Appearances